 Satie's music seems to mirror this multifaceted nature.
 On the one hand it is outwardly simple, straightforward in terms of harmony, using short melodies with little development, even repetitive at times.
 He used unusual scales such as the old form of modes, and others of uncertain origin suggesting folk tunes from different parts of the world.
 Yet behind this outwardly simple music, is something different and thought-provoking.
 It has attitude, a certain sadness, and often an ambivalence making it hard to fathom (or allowing different interpretations by both musician and listener).
 This ambivalence was enhanced by strange instructions written with the music like "wonder about yourself" or "open your mind".
 Satie's music shows life from different angles, and is a genuine and new means of expression.
 Yet Satie demonstrates his non-conformist attitude, mocking his critics and the pretentiousness of other composers by giving some of his works titles such as "True Flabby Preludes", "Three Pieces in the Shape of a Pear" and "Desiccated Embryos" (see the article Humour in Music).

 The music of Erik Satie was instrumental in opening doors in musical expression, so that a number of sub-genres or "schools" could explore new territory.
 Firstly, Satie provided one of the sparks that set Debussy on a course towards the "Impressionism" movement, and he continued to support Debussy on this course until this style became fashionable and mainstream when the non-conformist in Satie poured scorn on his follower.
 While several previous composers had looked to folk music for ideas, Satie was one of the first to use elements of Jazz and Ragtime.
 Then there was the "Experimentalists" such as John Cage who later in the 20th Century admired the father Bohemian's approach of breaking down barriers and carried this ideal towards new extremes.
 The humorous use of usual sound effects from real objects such as typewriters would later evolve into the ideas of "musique concrète".
 Then there was also the "Minimalists" such as Philip Glass and Michael Nyman who must surely have been aware of Satie's method of combining short phrases and his trend-setting instruction in "Vexations" to repeat a section 840 times.
+Another idea originated by Satie was what he called "Furniture Music" intended to be like background wallpaper, and could be considered as the origin of the later concept of "musak" or "muzak".
 Many musical schools have parallels in the visual art world: the impressionists such as Monet, the Surrealists like Dali and the Cubists like Picasso.
 Satie himself painted from time to time, and was to work with Picasso on a couple of Ballet projects where the artist was involved in the set and costume design.

 Among Satie's best known works are: